Stories from Naoh’ra Rabntah

 “And you’re supposed to be flipping through your textbooks,” Ben fired back, “not sticking your nose where it doesn’t belong.”

 “Please.
-I can multitask and heckle.
+I can study and heckle.
 It’s called multithreading.”

-Sprawled on the rug, Danny was only half-listening—until Matt’s tone drew him in again.
+Danny was only half-listening until Matt’s tone drew him in again.

 “Hey, your dad said you had a big year ahead?
-Classes, projects, midterms… all the fun stuff?”
+Some kind of coding camp, right?”

 “Wait,” Danny protested fondly.
 “Why is my dad calling his nephew instead of me?”